 So, why does something exist rather than nothing?

 Basic principle of logic: Before a thing can change or be changed, act or be acted upon, it must exist.

-It's a rather simple axiom, intrinsically self-evident since any who might dissent must confess they believe in things that don't exist (they now have medications for that).
+It's a rather simple, self-evident axiom.
 At first you might consider the premise to be rather obvious and inconsequential, but its deeper significance categorically refutes both the ancient mythology of Genesis and the contemporary mathology of those "Science Channel" cosmologists who tout Big Bang as the absolute beginning of all space and time.